 Moreover, a similar degree of specialization and objectification of the product of work also becomes the standard for intellectual labour.

 Since the division of labour destroys custom production — if only because the consumer can contact a producer but not a dozen different workers — the subjective aura of the product also disappears in relation to the consumer because the commodity is now produced independently of him.
 It becomes an objective given entity which the consumer approaches externally and whose specific existence and quality is autonomous of him.

 Two of the consequences of this depersonalization of consumption that Simmel noted are the estrangement between individuals and the products they produce and consume and the acceleration of fashion cycles.
 With regard to the first, Simmel gave the example of the younger generation viewing older people’s attachment to furniture they have had for a long time as an eccentricity.
 Simmel’s view on fashion, briefly outlined in The Philosophy of Money and subsequently expanded into an essay, dwells on the tension between conflicting drives to differentiation and imitation.
-Social class is determinate in fashion, which, “always indicates a social stratum which uses similarity of appearance to assert both its own inner unity and its outward differentiation from other social strata.”
+Social class is determinate in fashion items like pendants mens, which, “always indicates a social stratum which uses similarity of appearance to assert both its own inner unity and its outward differentiation from other social strata.”
 For the upper classes, it is not so much a matter of “keeping up with the Joneses,” as keeping away from them: